-If I were young and inexperienced, I’d be worrying myself into an early grave wondering what happened, what they picked up in our conversation that turned them off, what I should have done differently.
-And nothing good would come from it.
+If I were young and inexperienced, I’d be worrying myself into an early grave wondering what had happened.

-These things happen.
-You never know what’s going on in the lives of those people, what dynamics lie under the surface which we may have uncovered, or what happened that has nothing to do with me.
+There’s no way to know what’s going on in the lives of others, what dynamics lie under the surface which we may have triggered, or what happened that has nothing to do with me.

-I’m remembering a pastor search committee that had been looking for a new shepherd for two solid years before they got to us.
-In fact, they admitted they had never even gotten to the point of bringing a candidate to see their church.
-A member said, “When we do that, we’ve found our man.”
+I’m remembering a pastor search committee that had been looking for a new shepherd for two solid years before they worked their way down to us.
+In our conversations, they admitted they had never brought a candidate to see their church campus.
+One member said, “When we do that, we’ve found our man.”